dhershman1/simply_valid/README.md

 # Simply Valid

 A simple and lightweight validation system.
-It ships with a bunch of different rules, but is capable of accepting and using custom rules too.
+Ships with prebuilt rules but also accepts custom rules.

 ## Documentation